Skip to content

 History of the Fishway

 As part of the marsh restoration, it is a barrier designed to keep the large non-native carp in Hamilton Harbour and out of the marsh, while maintaining the natural flow of water and native fish.
 After a century of decline, the marsh has improved each year since the Fishway’s installation.
 In 1996, about 70,000 common carp dominated the marsh; the barrier has excluded 95+% since its installation.
-You can experience a rejuvenating Cootes Paradise Marsh through one of the many public or school programs, or visit during the spring migration of spawning fish from Lake Ontario.
+You can experience a rejuvenating Cootes Paradise Marsh through one of the many school programs, or visit during the spring migration of spawning fish from Lake Ontario.

 Graph displaying fish catch in the RBG Fishway until 2023.
 Goldfish are declining, carp is low but with a slight increase, and "other fish" is sharply increasing.